couchbaselabs/agent-catalog/docs/story.md

 ```

 Note that each of these tasks require some level of "intelligence" to be performed correctly, and each task requires
 some tool or function to be executed.
-We will use Rosetta to a) help build our tools, b) help build our prompts, and
+We will use Agent Catalog to a) help build our tools, b) help build our prompts, and
 c) audit our agent's actions.
 Item c) is especially important, as we want to use these logs to guide the development
 of agent v0.0.2.